Estate Agent: Oh. So you don't like it?

 - Escape from Tomorrow takes place in a version of Disney World that is one of these.

 - The Give Yourself Goosebumps line began with Escape from the Carnival of Horrors which was practically made from this trope.
 The original series even ended (before the 2000 line) full circle with Return to the Carnival of Horrors in which you, a friend from the previous book and a cousin are tricked into coming back.

 - Pleasure Island from The Adventures of Pinocchio.
 It seems just like an ordinary amusement park, until you realize its true purpose is to turn naughty children into donkeys.
-The Disney version adds another layer by having rides catering to a child's less acceptable impulses — pool halls, smoking rooms, a model home expressly built for demolishing, and the like.
+It adds another layer by having rides catering to a child's less acceptable impulses — pool halls, smoking rooms, a model home expressly built for demolishing, and the like.
 One half expects an Opium Den or peep show on the premises.